mbonnic-psx/unity-game-project-the-nightmare-file/README.md

 ## Developer Notes:

 **Some Assets in this project is not my own.
 For credits to these assets check the game page on Itch.io [https://fwitbees.itch.io/nightmarefile](https://fwitbees.itch.io/nightmarefile)**

-## License
-All Rights Reserved © 2025 Matthew Bonnichsen
-This repository provides compiled builds of *The Nightmare File* for demonstration purposes only.
-No code, assets, or content may be copied, modified, or redistributed without explicit permission.